 Natural Gas Aggregation Program

-The City of Canton has established a lower fixed rate of $5.58 per mcf for natural gas for members of the City's aggregation program with Vectren Source during the months of November 2011 to March 2012.
+The City of Canton has established a low fixed rate of $3.636/Mcf for the second year of its two-year term with Constellation Energy Services "Constellation."
+The natural gas rate is for members of the City's aggregation program during the months of April 2017 (May billing cycle) to March 2018 (April billing cycle).
 The program leverages the combined buying power of Canton homeowners to deliver lower cost natural gas.

-Residents currently not participating in the program may call Vectren's toll free number 1-866-200-4793, to inquire about seeking enrollment.
-Fixed prices will provide predictability in cost of gas for individuals through the upcoming winter period.
-Residents and businesses currently in the Vectren Source program do not need to do anything and will automatically receive this rate.
+Residents currently not participating in the program may call Constellation's toll free number 1-844-467-4303, to inquire about seeking enrollment.
+Fixed prices will provide predictability in cost of gas for individuals through the warmer months.
+Residents and businesses currently in the Constellation program do not need to do anything and will automatically receive this rate.